microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Non-pointing tips

 Not all tips relate to an element onscreen.
-For these scenarios, do not set the Target property and the teaching tip will instead display relative to the edges of the UWP window.
+For these scenarios, do not set the Target property and the teaching tip will instead display relative to the edges of the root window.
 However, a teaching tip can have the pointer removed while retaining placement relative to a UI element by setting the PointerMode property to "Off".

 Unlike pointing teaching tips which can only be added to a resource dictionary, non-pointing teaching tips can also be added through the visual tree, as shown below.